balin77/SwapList-Customizable-Multi-Plate-G-Code-Post-Processor-for-Bambu-Lab-Printers/README.md

 ## 🎯 Usage

 1. Launch index.html in your browser.
-2. Drag & drop a .3mf file (Bambu Studio / Orca Slicer) or .gcode file into the drop zone.
+2. Drag & drop a sliced `.gcode.3mf` file (from Bambu Studio / Orca Slicer) into the drop zone.
+   - **Important**: Only fully sliced project files are accepted (format: `filename.gcode.3mf`)
 3. The app automatically detects your printer model and updates the UI.
+4. **(A1 only)** Select your installed plate-swapper system by clicking the appropriate logo (JoBox, 3Print, or Printflow)
+   - ⚠️ **WARNING**: Using the wrong mode can damage your printer!
-4. Configure per-plate or global options if desired.
+5. Configure per-plate or global options if desired:
+   - Click on individual plates to access plate-specific settings
+   - Adjust global settings (cooling, sounds, progress display, etc.)
+   - Drag plates to reorder the print queue
-5. Choose one of the actions:
+6. Choose one of the actions:
-   - Generate SWAP file → creates a new .swap.3mf.
+   - Generate SWAP file → creates a new .swap.3mf
-   - Export GCODE (txt) → creates a plain-text GCODE file with all rules applied.
+   - Export GCODE → creates a plain-text GCODE file with all rules applied
-6. Monitor progress with the built-in progress bar.
+7. Monitor progress with the built-in progress bar.
-7. If needed, reset the app with the Reset button.
+8. If needed, reset the app with the Reset button.

 ## 🖨️ Supported Printers